dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 ## Overview

 To get a rough estimate of how much your project may cost, below are a few common project architectures and their estimated monthly cost in cycles.
-These estimates are broken down into the following transaction groups:
+These estimates are broken down into the following  groups:

-- **Messaging**: A message transaction refers to calls that are made to a canister's methods.
+- **Messaging**: A message transmission refers to calls that are made to a canister's methods.
 Messaging costs depend on the type of call being sent (query, update, inter-canister, etc), the size of the message's request and response bytes, and the total amount of messages a canister sends and receives.

-- **Execution**: An execution transaction refers to tasks that a canister executes and the number of instructions executed per task and per call.
+- **Execution**: This refers to cycles charged during execution of message and tasks.
+There is a fixed fee for starting execution and fee per each executed instruction.

-- **Storage**: A storage transaction refers to the amount of data the canister stores.
+- **Storage**: This refers to cycles charged for canister storage.
+Note that it includes both the Wasm memory and the stable memory.

-- **Special features**: Special feature transactions include HTTPS outcalls, transactions using the [Bitcoin API](./integrations/bitcoin/bitcoin-how-it-works.md), and transactions using the [chain-key signing API](./integrations/t-ecdsa/t-ecdsa-how-it-works.md).
+- **Special features**: Special feature transmissions include HTTPS outcalls, transmissions using the [Bitcoin API](./integrations/bitcoin/bitcoin-how-it-works.md), and transmissions using the [chain-key signing API](./integrations/t-ecdsa/t-ecdsa-how-it-works.md).

-For detailed information on these different transaction types and what their contributing cost drivers are, please see the [cycles and transaction costs](cycles-and-transaction-costs.md) documentation page.
-It is recommended that you read that page as a prerequisite to reading this page.

 ## Units and fiat value